• Skip to primary navigation

 Instructions

-• Sift icing sugar to remove lumps.
+• Sift powdered sugar to remove any lumps.
 Set aside.

-• In a clean bowl, cream butter until smooth (with a paddle attachment).
-Add icing sugar, a little at a time and mix until well combined.
+• In a separate bowl, cream butter and salt until smooth (with a paddle attachment).
+Add powdered sugar, a little at a time and mix until well combined.

 • The mixture may appear crumbly at this point and that is perfectly fine.